 Reasons for Mons Pubis liposuction

 Some women are predisposed to carrying more fat in the pubic area than others.
-And, a percentage of these women feel a little self-conscious of this area when wearing tight clothes, bathing suits, activewear, or even while naked during intimate activities.
+And, a percentage of these women feel a little self-conscious of this area when wearing tight clothes, bathing suits, activewear, or even while naked during intimate activities. ( If you feel embarrassed talking about intimate areas, please note that as a female surgeon, many women feel more comfortable talking to Joni about their intimate concerns, and she is more than happy to discuss these issues with you confidentially)

 Various women report: